SunakazeKun/KinopioDB/README.md

 # KinopioDB
 **KinopioDB** is a public modding database for **Captain Toad Treasure Tracker** (Switch and 3DS ports).
 Here you can find any information regarding every object, stage and more in the game.
 You may contribute to this database by sharing your findings.
 The tools require **Python 3**.

 # Objects
-Each object's information is stored in a corresponding JSON file.
-The format for these files is kept very simple and it should consist of these fields:
+Each object's information is stored in a corresponding JSON file which consists of these properties:

 | Field | Description |
 | ----- | ----------- |